Ryecroft Primary Academy in Bradford have taken the values of SCARF and put them right at the centre of their school life and their curriculum.

 Since starting SCARF, behaviour overall and attitude to learning at Ryecroft has improved considerably - and the children have shown a keen interest in SCARF lessons.
 They are very proactive when sharing their knowledge about certain topics and issues of which they have either had a personal experience or know somebody who has.

-Picture of Harold - guest of honour - taken at Ryecroft in June 2019, after the penatly shoot-out event, wearing sunglasses that a child lent to him!
+Harold - guest of honour at Ryecroft in June 2019, after the penalty shoot-out event, wearing sunglasses that a child kindly lent to him!